terrysun0302/Partly-constant-Varying-Coefficient-Models/README.md

 # Partly-constant-Varying-Coefficient-Models
-R code for the paper "Partly-constant Varying Coefficient Models for Censored Data"
+R code for the paper "Partly-constant Varying Coefficient Models for Censored Data".